OISF/suricata/doc/userguide/partials/commands-sc.rst

    specified.
 If it is omitted, the original yaml that was used to load / last reload the tenant is used.

+.. describe:: reload-tenants

+   Reload all registered tenants by reloading their yaml.

 .. describe:: unregister-tenant <id>

    Unregister tenant with a particular ID.